pragavigithub/IT_Lobby_20250924/replit.md

 The application is built with Flask, utilizing HTML templates with Bootstrap for the frontend.
 PostgreSQL is used as the primary database, managed by Replit.
 Authentication is handled via Flask-Login.
 The system integrates with SAP Business One through a dedicated API.
 Credentials for SAP B1 and database connections are managed via a JSON file (`C:/tmp/sap_login/credential.json` or `/tmp/sap_login/credential.json`), with environment variables as a fallback.
 The application is production-ready, configured to run on Gunicorn, and includes file-based logging.
 Key modules include Inventory Transfer, Serial Item Transfer, Invoice Creation, GRPO, and SO Against Invoice.
 The UI/UX prioritizes clear, functional design with Bootstrap components.

 ## Recent Changes
-**September 25, 2025**: Successfully re-imported and configured for Replit environment
+**September 27, 2025**: Successfully imported and configured for Replit environment
-- ✅ Configured PostgreSQL database connection with Replit's managed database
+- ✅ Created and configured PostgreSQL database connection with Replit's managed database
-- ✅ Set up environment variables (SESSION_SECRET, DATABASE_URL)
+- ✅ Verified all environment variables (SESSION_SECRET, DATABASE_URL) are properly set
 - ✅ Configured Flask app with ProxyFix middleware for Replit proxy environment
-- ✅ Set up workflow for frontend on port 5000 with webview output type
+- ✅ Set up workflow for frontend on port 5000 with webview output type and proper host binding (0.0.0.0:5000)
-- ✅ Configured deployment settings for autoscale deployment target
+- ✅ Configured deployment settings for autoscale deployment target with Gunicorn
 - ✅ Verified application startup: PostgreSQL connection successful, all modules registered
 - ✅ All database tables created successfully, default admin user and branch configured
 - ✅ All modules properly loaded: GRPO, Inventory Transfer, Invoice Creation, Serial Item Transfer, SO Against Invoice
-- ✅ Fixed Serial Number Transfer "Clear Empty Drafts" button functionality (relationship name error fixed)
-- ✅ Verified MySQL migration files are up-to-date with no additional changes needed
+- ✅ Application serving correctly on port 5000 with professional login interface
 - ✅ Application is fully functional and production-ready in Replit environment
 - ✅ Project import completed successfully